exactly-once/Home/content/posts/improving-outbox.md

 ## Deduplication store

-You might be now asking a question what would be a good deduplication store.
-Well, that of course depends on your environment.
+You might be now asking a question about what would be a good deduplication store.
+Well, that, of course, depends on your environment.
 For a solution deployed on-premises, almost any decent database would be fine.
 In Azure Cosmos DB and Blob Storage are both good candidates, but with an important caveat.
 If you decide to use the Cosmos DB, make sure to select [strong consistency](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels).
-Otherwise the algorithm would not work as the deduplication checks would be executed against a stale version of the store.
+Otherwise, the algorithm would not work as the deduplication checks might be executed against a stale version of the store.
 If you enjoyed our [previous post on model checking](https://exactly-once.github.io/posts/model-checking-exactly-once/), you might want to read about [TLA+ models of Cosmos DB consistency levels](https://github.com/Azure/azure-cosmos-tla).

 Last but not least, if you are AWS an obvious choice might seem to be S3 but in fact it would lead to an incorrect behavior.
 The [S3 consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) guarantees strong consistency (reads always return the latest state) only for keys which have not been previously read.
 In other words, if you `PUT` to a key, a subsequent `GET` is guaranteed to return the current value.
 But if you `GET` a key first, then `PUT`, and `GET` again, you can get a stale value -- the one returned by the first `GET`.
 Unfortunately this is exactly the flow required by our algorithm.
 Fortunately Dynamo DB is a good alternative.